Professor Charlotte Hempel BA, PhD (KCL)

 UK

 I have served in a range of leadership and editorial roles including as President of the British and Irish Association of Jewish Studies in 2016, President of the Society for Old Testament Study in 2022, Editor-in-Chief of Dead Sea Discoveries, Reviews Editor for the Journal of Jewish Studies, Chair of the Qumran Section of the Society for Biblical Literature, and Member of the New Research Unit Review Sub-Committee of the European Association for Biblical Studies.
-I currently serve on the steering Committee of the International Organization for Qumran Studies and the International Meeting Committee of the Society for Biblical Literature.
-I regularly peer review research projects, both internationally and in the UK and have served on the AHCR Peer Review Council as Reviewer and Strategic Reviewer.
+I currently serve on the editorial boards of Dead Sea Discoveries, Revue de Qumran, Journal of Jewish Studies, the monograph series Studies on the Texts from the Desert of Judah, the Society for Old Testament Study Monographs, as well as the International Meeting Committee of the Society for Biblical Literature.

 Senior leadership at the University of Birmingham includes service as Director of the College of Arts and Law Graduate School, Site Director of the Midlands4Cities Doctoral Training Partnership, and most recently as Head of the School of Philosophy, Theology and Religion from 2019-2024.
 During my tenure I was privileged to collaborate closely with religious leaders and communities in Birmingham and around the globe, including on the establishment of world-leading teaching and research in Jain Studies and the Ethics of Non-Violence at the University of Birmingham named after the leading Jain apostle Bhagavan Dharmanath.
 This initiative was co-created and made possible by the generous support from the Jain community.